Prediction of number of passengers for an airline using LSTM

 (0.0, 1.0)

-We are going to use the data of first 100 months as training data and the last 44 months as testing data.
+The first 100 months are used as training data and the last 44 months as testing data.

 train_size = 100